 Select your operating system.
 We are selecting RedHat here.

 Select an instance type.

-This is type of hardware config you will be needing.
+This is the type of hardware config you will be needing.
 For free account, you will be able to select those instances only which is tagged with “Free tier eligible”.
-Here we are selecting default t2.micro instance which has Single core CPU, 1 GB RAM and 8GB of HDD.
+Here we are selecting default t2.micro instance which has Single core CPU, 1 GB RAM, and 8GB of HDD.

 Create a key pair.

-This is important screen.
+This is an important screen.
 Here you will be given one Private key to download.
-You will require this key to authenticate yourself while logging into this EC2 linux server when ready.
-Give name of your choice and download the key file and keep it safe.
+You will require this key to authenticate yourself while logging into this EC2 Linux server when ready.
+Give the name of your choice and download the key file and keep it safe.